 What would you call it: a favorite childhood memory?
 No, I have many of those—unforgettable moments like a rotten tomato fight in the high dusty loft of a barn—mushy red grenades splatting with a nasty juice that oozed and clotted like blood but smelled like an ape’s ass; the more you were hit, the deader you smelled.
 Dad was forced to take us home from our friend’s farm in the bed of a borrowed pickup truck.
-I remember launching a heavy fat one at my brother and hitting him in the center of his birdy, twelve-year-old chest; the pulpy fruit made a popping sound and eviscerated like a real flesh wound.
+I remember launching a heavy fat one at my brother and hitting him in the center of his birdy twelve-year-old chest; the pulpy fruit made a popping sound and eviscerated like a real flesh wound.
 I was delighted.
 Daniel cried out and fell, almost gracefully, from a wooden ladder into the hay.
 He kept screaming after he landed, like he was dying.
 I started to compliment him on his realistic death sounds but stopped short when I noticed he was covered in bees.
-I yanked him by the hand and both of us fled from the barn, welted with swollen eyes and shiny clown lips.
+I yanked him by the hand and we both fled from the barn, welted with swollen eyes and shiny clown lips.
 We stared at our misshapen faces in the mirror and laughed through the pain.

 I’m a Navy man.
 Hell.
 Let’s call it a damn anchor.
 A mental anchor to ground my sanity.